Doc Blanchard

 Felix Anthony "Doc" Blanchard (December 11, 1924 – April 19, 2009) was an American football player and serviceman who became the first junior to win the Heisman Trophy and Maxwell Award, and was the first football player to win the James E. Sullivan Award, all in 1945.
-He played football for the United States Military Academy at West Point, where he was known as "Mr. Inside."
+He played football for the Army Cadets, where he was known as "Mr. Inside".

 Because his father was a physician, Felix Blanchard was nicknamed "Little Doc" as a boy.
 After football, he was a fighter pilot in the U.S. Air Force, and served from 1947 until 1971, when he retired with the rank of colonel.

-Early years
+Early life

 Blanchard was born on December 11, 1924, in McColl, South Carolina.
 His father was a doctor and had played college football at Tulane University and Wake Forest University.
 The Blanchards moved from McColl, South Carolina, to Dexter, Iowa, in 1929.
 Two years later, they settled in Bishopville, South Carolina.

 Blanchard, nicknamed "Little Doc", attended high school at Saint Stanislaus College in Bay St. Louis, Mississippi.
 He led the school's football team, the Rockachaws, to an undefeated season during his senior year in 1941.
 Blanchard was recruited to play college football by Army, Fordham University and the University of Notre Dame, among others.
 Blanchard said in 1985 that he had been contacted about going to West Point when he was in high school.
 He said, "At that point in time, I really wasn't interested.
 Academically, I never was too hot, so I never had any idea I would pass the entrance examination and go to West Point."

 Instead, Blanchard chose to play for the University of North Carolina Tar Heels, in part because its coach, Jim Tatum, was his mother's cousin.
 Because NCAA rules at the time did not allow freshmen to play varsity, Blanchard played with the freshman team.

 In 1943 after the United States became one of the Allies in World War II, Blanchard enlisted in the U.S. Army.
 He was stationed in New Mexico with a chemical-warfare unit until enrolling at West Point in July 1944 in an appointment his father secured.